 The tiger is a beautiful and mighty creature associated with strength and power.
-It is an apex predator and often associated with freedom, determination, and independence.
+It is an apex predator and is often associated with freedom, determination, and independence.
 There are many ways to design your tiger tattoo, and choosing to include other images can alter the meaning slightly.
 For example, a tiger and dagger inking can represent pain and betrayal.
 Daggers are often symbolic of danger or that someone wishes to harm you.
-When it comes to your design, you can make the dagger piercing the tiger to show someone you trusted has disappointed you or let you down.
-This piece could be a reminder to keep your heart guarded and be wary of others and their intentions.
+Regarding your design, you can make the dagger piercing the tiger to show someone you trusted has disappointed you or let you down.
+This piece could remind you to guard your heart and be wary of others and their intentions.

 15. Tiger and Snake Tattoo

 A tiger and snake tattoo makes for a visually interesting and symbolic piece.
 The two animals can be combined in several ways; perhaps the snake is wrapping itself around the big cat, or they could be engaged in a battle.
 The combination could represent not giving in to temptation or keeping yourself guarded against those who mean you harm.
-For some, it is also a representation of good and evil forces; the tiger is the positive and the snake the negative.
+For some, it also represents good and evil forces; the tiger is positive and the snake the negative.
 Snakes can have a variety of design interpretations and meanings but are most commonly associated with danger and transformation.

 16. Tiger Ankle Tattoo

-An ankle tattoo is an excellent location if you want a small or simple tiger design.
-Ink here can look dainty and delicate, and it can draw attention to a flattering part of the body.
-You can easily cover ankle body art, making it an appealing spot for someone who prefers to keep their ink hidden.
+An ankle tattoo is an excellent location for a small or simple tiger design.
+Ink here can look dainty and delicate, drawing attention to a flattering part of the body.
+You can easily cover ankle body art, making it an appealing spot for someone who prefers to hide their ink.
 Yet, at the same time, you can look at it whenever you wish.
 Tattoos here can be painful because of the thin skin, proximity to bone, and lack of muscle, but many people find the discomfort short-lived as ankle designs are typically not large or detailed.

 17. Tiger Back Tattoo

 There are few better placements for body art than the back.
 The back provides a large canvas for your design, allowing you to be as creative as you wish.
 You can add other imagery and cover your whole back with tattoos because there is enough space for detail.
-That said, you can also opt for a small tiger tattoo which will look just as good here.
+That said, you can also opt for a small tiger tattoo that looks just as good here.
 The area is low on the tattoo pain chart scale because of the thick skin, fat, and muscle, although the closer you ink toward the spine and hips, the more discomfort you will experience.
-Back tattoos can be easily hidden, and when you decide to show them off, this is on your terms.
+Back tattoos can be easily hidden; when you show them off, this is on your terms.
 This can be appealing because it gives you more control over who sees your design and is especially important if it is personal and meaningful.